KwatME/exam_patient/template_write_up.md

 ## Summary

-NAME is a AGE year old SEX, with history remarkable for HISTORY, who presents with PRESENTATION.
+In summary, NAME is a AGE year old SEX, with history remarkable for HISTORY, who presents with PRESENTATION.
 The interview is remarkable for: ...
 The vital is remarkable for: ...
 The physical exam is remarkable for: ...